krithikagoyal/RISCV-Simulator/README.md

 number of clock cycles after each cycle.

 #### How to run ?
-Run the following command on the terminal in the main directory:
+Run the following command on the terminal in the src directory:
 ```
-$ python src/main.py test/bubble_sort.mc
+$ python main.py
 ```